pzivich/Delicatessen/docs/index.rst

 Installation:
 -------------

-To install `1delicatessen1`, use the following command in terminal or command prompt
+To install ``delicatessen``, use the following command in terminal or command prompt

 ``python -m pip install delicatessen``